 Q. What is the best mmHg of compression stockings for nurses?

-A. An mmHg dimension between 15-20 should make available reasonable relief from swelling, mild varicose veins, and pain from long periods of rank and under your own.
+A. An mmHg dimension between 15-20 should make available reasonable relief from swelling, mild varicose veins, and pain from long periods of standing and under your own.
 Firm – If you’re looking for support socks that set a little more blow, try switching to a solid compression sock.

 Q. Do compression socks really work for nurses?